mukesh-panigrahi/hello-world-flux-repo/README.md

-# LAMP on K8s Example Stack and Application
+# LAMP on K8s Example Stack and Application (Test)

 This is the companion Kubernetes LAMP stack and PHP application for [Tutorial: How to Run a Custom LAMP Application on Kubernetes](http://docs.heptio.com/content/tutorials/lamp.html) using Kustomize to arrange the kubernetes manifests.